exakat/exakat-docs/Reference/Rules/Structures/AssignedInOneBranch.rst

 Assigned In One Branch
 ++++++++++++++++++++++

-  Report variables that are assigned in one branch, and not in the other.
+  This rule reports variables that are assigned in one branch, and not in the other.

+This situation means that, depending on the branch used, some variables may not always be available.
+Such inbalance may generate warnings.

+This rule looks at if/then structures.

 .. code-block:: php